mjosaarinen/brutus/README.md

 the reference ciphers are now included with the BRUTUS package.

 The main advantage of BRUTUS over SUPERCOP is that it allows a rapid testing cycle.
-You can compile and run basic tests on nearly 200 candidate variants in just few minutes (about 95% currently runnable).
+You can compile and run basic tests on over 200 candidate variants in just few minutes (about 95% currently runnable).
 You can also easily add your own test code into the framework.